-So this was slightly disappointing as we had hoped in a jovial sort of way that it may had come off a Harvard that had been operational in some exotic war time location like the middle east or Malta training Hurricane pilots however this was not to be the case.
+So this was slightly disappointing as we had hoped in a jovial sort of way that it may have come off a Harvard that had been operational in some exotic wartime location like the middle east or Malta training Hurricane pilots however this was not to be the case.
 KF 172 lived a very short existence, probably assisted in its 4 years of service life in the training of hundreds of pilots before succumbing to the blow torch and cutters!

 Shane Clayton – Looks like these came off an RCAF Mk 4 since BJST was already in Italy by 1959.
 Aircraft Industries was the overhaul depot for eastern Canada.
 (Northwest Industries in Edmonton was for western Canada)

 Shane Clayton I’m pretty certain that the mod plate refers to the diagonal stringer reinforcements added to the undersides of RCAF Harvard (both 2 & 4) horizontal stabilizers in the mid to late fifties.